 As such, the tweeter’s design makes a significant difference in the character and volume of the sound you get.

-Most horn tweeters use a compression driver at the bottom, suspended by a plastic enclosure, that move up and down when creating sound.
+Most horn tweeters use a compression driver at the bottom, suspended by a plastic enclosure, that moves up and down when creating sound.

 Unlike horn tweeters, the ribbon tweeter does away with almost every aspect of a traditional tweeter driver, including the style of the magnet.